BiplawSingh/flights-and-search-service/README.md

 }

 ```
 - once you've setup your database config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`

+## Database Design

+### Entities
+  - Airplane
+  - Flight
+  - Airport
+  - City

+### Constraints

+  - A flight belongs to an airplane, but one airplane can be used in multiple flights.
+  - A city can have many airports, but each airport belongs to a single city.
+  - One airport can have many flights, but each flight belongs to a single airport.